totango/totango-eloqua-connector/README.md

 NOTE: If you are running an ongoing campaign, you will need to schedule this command to run periodically using cron or your scheduler of choice.
 You should run the connector 60min before the campaign’s scheduled execution, just to ensure the sync. process has safely completed.

-java com.totango.eloqua.TotangoEloquaConnector
+> ## java com.totango.eloqua.TotangoEloquaConnector
 run the connector main class com.totango.eloqua.TotangoEloquaConnector

-Output example:
+__Output example__:
-Totango-Eloqua connector is running...
+> Totango-Eloqua connector is running...
-Connected to Eloqua
+> Connected to Eloqua
-Reset the insigts field for all Eloqua contacts.
-This can take a few minutes Connected to Totango
+> Reset the insigts field for all Eloqua contacts.
+This can take a few minutes
+> Connected to Totango
-Updating based on 4 Active-List.This can take a few minutes Finished successfully.
+> Updating based on 4 Active-List.This can take a few minutes
+> Finished successfully.
 Updated 7,842 contacts in Eloqua, based on 4 Active-Lists in Totango

-Step-3: Create or run the Campaign in Eloqua.
+__Step-3__: Create or run the Campaign in Eloqua.
 Add to your Eloqua campaign a decision that checks for the ‘active list name’ value inside the “Totango insights” field.
 In case of true add asset of suitable mail.
 Repeat this actions for all active lists.

 <SCREENSHOT>